- VSync is used to make stability of your game by synchronizing the frame rate of the image.

 The VSync tech was designed to offer a solution to screen tearing, which occurs when your screens show parts of multiple frames at once.
 This may result in the display appearing to be split along the horizontal line.
 Tearing mostly happens when the refresh rate of the monitor is not in sync with the frames per second.

 Screen tearing can occur at any time and it can be seen in vertical elements such as trees and buildings.
-In the process of high-speed games, which have constant rate changes, Tearing can break the immersion of the viewer and bring an ugly look to the games.
+In the process of high-speed games, which have constant rate changes, screen tearing can break the immersion of the viewer and bring an ugly look to the games.

 With the VSync technology, it alleviates this problem by performing a few tasks for the game.
 The first thing it ensures is it limits the output of the frame rate by using the graphics card at the refresh rate of the monitor.
 This makes it easy to avoid some of the higher frames per second than what can be handled by the monitor.